Barron River (Queensland): Fauna

 The stocking of exotic sports fish into the river has led to a serious decline in the diversity and abundance of native fish.

 A total of 63 species of fish have been found in the river, including the glassfish, barred grunter, Snub-nosed Garfish, Fly-specked hardyhead, Mouth almighty, Bigeye Trevally, Goby, Jungle Perch, oxeye herring, eastern rainbowfish, Bony bream, Spotted scat, Giant gudgeon, Freshwater Longtom and Seven-spot Archerfish.

+Tourism

+Tinaroo Dam and Lake Tinarro are popular for camping, fishing, waterskiing, and bushwalking.

+The Barron Falls are a popular tourist attraction and are often viewed from the Kuranda Scenic Railway and the Skyrail, both of which have stopping places for viewing and photography.